 26. Beneath a Scarlet Sky by Mark Sullivan

-In this book, Mark Sullivan takes us to Italy during the Second World War and into the life of 18-year-old Pino Lello.
+In Beneath a Scarlet Sky, Mark Sullivan takes us to Italy during the Second World War and into the life of 18-year-old Pino Lello.
 Readers witness Pino’s courage and indomitability in the face of the horrors of war.
 This is a riveting read for those who are into historical or WWII fiction.

 27. Crazy Little Thing by Tracy Brogan

-If you’re looking for a lighthearted read, you might want to try this book.
+If you’re looking for a lighthearted read, you might want to try Crazy Little Thing.
 It’s a story about a newly divorced woman who only wants time away to heal and regroup.
 During her vacation, however, a handsome neighbor disrupts her plans for quiet.

-Brograns writing style endears the main character, Sadie, to readers.
-There are laugh-out-loud scenes, with the right amount of romance.
+Brogan's writing style endears the main character, Sadie, to readers.
+There are laugh-out-loud scenes with the right amount of romance.

 28. White Rose, Black Forest by Eoin Dempsey

-The book is an exploration of what it’s like to experience a moral dilemma.
+The book explores what it’s like to experience a moral dilemma.
 Will the main character do the right thing even if she faces possible death in doing it?

 29. The Storyteller’s Secret: A Novel by Sejal Badani

-This book takes you on a journey into a woman’s grief, and, through her family’s legacy, toward newfound hope.
+The Storyteller’s Secret: A Novel takes you on a journey into a woman’s grief and toward newfound hope through her family’s legacy.
 Sejal Badani writes beautifully.
 Despite the topic of miscarriage and family secrets, every page is a gentle unfolding that touches the heart.

 30. Wish Me Home by Kay Bratt

-This is a story of unconditional love, redemption, and hope.
+Wish Me Home is a story of unconditional love, redemption, and hope.
 Cara embarks on a journey (by foot) to visit the home of Ernest Hemingway.
-Along the way she picks up a stray dog and names him after her favorite author.
+Along the way, she picks up a stray dog and names him after her favorite author.

-As the story progresses, we see Cara change as she encounters people who care for her and show her kindness—something she didn’t experience when she was younger.
+As the story progresses, Cara changes as she encounters people who care for her and show her kindness—something she didn’t experience when she was younger.